UnitTestBot/UTBotJava/docs/TaintAnalysis.md

 - A set of specific mark management actions that occur when a rule is triggered (`add-to`, `get-from`, `remove-from`, or `check`, depending on the semantics of the rule).

-Thus, one rule, for example, taint source, may look like
+Thus, one rule, for example, taint source, can look like

 ```yaml
 com.abc.ClassName.methodName: